 - The Pan Commonwealth Winner will receive an additional £2000 (a total of £5,000) a trophy and a certificate.

-- The 4 Regional Winners will be invited to receive their awards at an official ceremony in London, United Kingdom during Commonwealth Week, March 2017.
+- The 4 Regional Winners will be invited to receive their awards at an official ceremony in London, United Kingdom during the Commonwealth Youth Forum, 16-18 April 2018.